Olical/ChromePlate/README.md

 Every time you add another CSS or JavaScript file just pop into the makefile and add it to either the JavaScript or CSS file list.

-So say you had included another source file your JavaScript include would look like this, providing you had not removed the initial `main.js` file.
+So say you had included another JavaScript file, your JavaScript file list would look like this, providing you had not removed the initial `main.js` file.

     jsFiles = ${package}assets/javascript/main.js\
               ${package}assets/javascript/more-javascript.js